openhab/openhab-docs/introduction.md

 {% include base.html %}

-# What is openHAB
+# About openHAB

-openHAB is __software__ for integrating different home automation systems and technologies into one single solution that allows over-arching automation rules, and that offers uniform user interfaces.
+openHAB is **software** for integrating different home automation systems and technologies into one single solution that allows over-arching automation rules, and that offers uniform user interfaces.

-But openHAB is also a __community__ of users, contributors and maintainers.
+But openHAB is also a **community** of users, contributors and maintainers.

 ## openHAB Structure